 Enjoy a feast prepared by some of our region’s chefs, who have been working to connect local farm partners with tastier, more nutritious and sustainable crops.
 The menu will showcase new and experimental vegetables—all bred for deliciousness—a celebration of innovation in the field and on the plate.

 Chefs will include:

 Dan Barber – Blue Hill and Blue Hill at Stone Barns (NY)

 Matt McClure – The Hive (Bentonville, AK)

 Matthew Raiford – The Farmer & The Larder (Brunswick, GA)

 Jovan Sage – The Farmer & The Larder (Brunswick, GA)

 Julia Sullivan – Henrietta Red (Nashville, TN)

-Time: 6pm bar opens, 6:30pm multi-course dinner in the restaurant and a Q&A with Chef Barber to follow.
+Time: 6pm bar opens, 6:30pm multi-course dinner and conversation with Chef Dan Barber, alongside breeders Michael Mazourek, Bill Tracy and Keith Williams.